ratgdo/homekit-ratgdo/README.md

 Over-the-Air (OTA) updates are supported, either directly from GitHub or by selecting a firmware binary file on your computer.
 Follow the steps below to update:

+- Before an Over-The-Air (OTA) upgrade it is good to first reboot your current version.
 - Navigate to your ratgdo's ip address where you will see the devices webpage, Click `Firmware Update`

 [![ota](docs/ota/ota.png)](#ota)